jan-nie/dhbw-framgang/srs/use_cases/uc4_changing_ui_settings.md

 # 1. Getting an overview

 ## 1.1 Brief Description
-The company administrator has the possibility to change the colour palette of the UI for the company.
-He also has the possibility to add the name of the company to the UI and thus personalise the IMSE.
+A user with the Administrator role should be able to change the color palette of the user interface from the generic colors to specific colors that match the corporate identity.
+It should be possible to change the grayscale used and an accent color.
+It should also be possible to change the font to further customize the UI to the cooperate design.

 ## 1.2 Mockup
 <img src="data_usecase4/mockup_usecase4.png" alt="Screenshot changing UI settings" width="600"/>